Generic selectors

 People can also be distracted by traditions and rote ceremonies.
 How does reciting the same, repetitive prayers and reading the Scriptures without seeking a deeper understanding draw us closer to God?
 How do we engage God in a very personal way for our needs if prayers are just grandiose words spoken by an entire congregation of people and we never offer up our personal thoughts to God?
 Proper worship and praise of God by groups of worshippers is never to be criticized, but the Sabbath is not just a ritual experience.
 The seventh day of the week is meant to be a very personal day because God is not only the Most High but also our Father.

-SABBATH PREPARATION: Eliminate things that will distract us from spiritual time with God, Jesus Christ, and the believers.
+SABBATH PREPARATION: ELIMINATE things that will distract us from spiritual time with God, Jesus Christ, and the believers.

 Obviously, shopping for food, filling up the car with gasoline, taking out the trash, being in a noisy environment or one with raucous music, taking phone calls from work, etc. are all unnecessary distractions that should be done before the Sabbath.